onqtam/headjack/docs/why/ATTENTION.md

 > "In short, we have lost our cognitive sovereignty.
 We aren’t much more than trained lab rats when it comes to compulsively looking at our phones 80 to 300 times a day!" - [Reclaiming Our Cognitive Sovereignty, by Jim Rutt](https://medium.com/@memetic007/reclaiming-our-cognitive-sovereignty-f49f30eb26bb#:~:text=In%20short%2C%20we%20have%20lost%20our%20cognitive%20sovereignty.%20We%20aren%E2%80%99t%20much%20more%20than%20trained%20lab%20rats%20when%20it%20comes%20to%20compulsively%20looking%20at%20our%20phones%2080%20to%20300%20times%20a%20day!)

+if you can insert a topic from the top-down that grabs 5-10% of the attention of people - you've reduced the attention over everything else by 5-10% as well - which you might want.
+Attention is the scarcest of resources
+"incoming war?
+Cue the UFO stuff"